sindresorhus/awesome-scifi/readme.md

 Categories: `fantasy` `sci-fi` `space-opera`

-Saga is a comic that is elevator pitch proof, it's impossible to describe it in a sentence, all I can say is that is a beautifully written and drawn story about love and family, in a very interesting space opera-like world.
-It's kinda of like Star Wars, but not at all.
-While in Star Wars the heroes are in a huge journey to end the war, in Saga they just and to be left alone to live with their family. - [@matheusteixeira](https://github.com/matheusteixeira)
+Saga is a comic that is an elevator pitch proof.
+It's impossible to describe it in a sentence.
+All I can say is that it's a beautifully written and drawn story about love and family, in a very interesting space opera-like world.
+It's kinda like Star Wars, but not at all.
+While in Star Wars the heroes are in a huge journey to end the war, in Saga they just want to be left alone to live with their family. - [@matheusteixeira](https://github.com/matheusteixeira)

 > Saga is an epic space opera/fantasy comic book series created by writer Brian K. Vaughan and artist Fiona Staples, published monthly by Image Comics.
 The series is heavily influenced by Star Wars, and based on ideas Vaughan conceived both as a child and as a parent.
 It depicts two lovers from long-warring extraterrestrial races, Alana and Marko, fleeing authorities from both sides of a galactic war as they struggle to care for their newborn daughter, Hazel, who occasionally narrates the series.